 - "Block third-party cookies and site data"

-Private browsing mode is misleading and provides minimal protection.
+Private browsing mode is misleading — it mostly applies to privacy when using shared computers and provides minimal protection against web tracking.

 In Firefox: Edit, Preferences, Privacy.